 Skip to main content

-Managing Access Server's Web Services
+Managing Access Server's VPN Web Services

 This topic describes the web services provided by Access Server.
 The Admin Web UI lets you easily manage and configure your VPN server, with or without Linux knowledge.
 The Client Web UI lets users download pre-configured VPN clients and connection profiles easily.